kwaldenphd/pandas-intro/README.md

 # Lab Notebook Questions

+Submit two versions of your lab notebook on Canvas- a Jupyter Notebook (.ipynb) file and a PDF (a process we work through in an earlier lab).

 Q1: Describe a Series object in your own words.

 Q2: Create your own Series object.
 Write code the accomplishes the following tasks.
 Include code + comments.